hendricius/ssh-bookmarks/README.md

 # SSH Bookmarks
 Solves the problem of having to remember tons of ssh user names/hosts.
-Store your connections as bookmarks and then select which one to go for.
+Store your connections as YAML bookmarks.
+Open the bookmarks via your command line.

 ![Bookmarks example](http://i.imgur.com/Tfug9q3.png)